 Are you getting me?

-Here are few of the reasons to use long tail keywords when creating content.
+Here are a few of the reasons to use long tail keywords when creating content.

 - Long tail keywords quickly boost your search traffic because they are less competitive.
 Meaning, fewer people are searching for them so you can easily outrank your competitors.